DingXiaoH/ACNet/README.md

 1. ACNet has been used in real business products.
 2. At ICCV 2019, I was told that ACNet improved the performance of some semantic segmentation tasks by 2%.
 So glad to hear that!

+Update: weights of ACNet on ImageNet will be released in several days.

 Update: PaddlePaddle (https://github.com/paddlepaddle/paddle) implementation is in progress.

 This repository contains the codes for the following ICCV-2019 paper